AntonZakhlebayeu/Tap-the-Ball/README.md

 # Tap-the-Ball
+The game is currently in pre-release state.
+We actively contact publishers to place our game in stores.

 Post here some exmaples from my pet-project Tap the Ball.

 Tap the ball is a hypercasual mobile game created by me and my mates.